lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

  - geojsonio (must be installed AFTER previous deps for rgdal & rgeos): `sudo apt-get install libv8-dev`
  - PostGRESql: `sudo apt-get install libpq-dev`

-For the purpose of this short demo, we can install only the following packages, which are needed to run the snippets and the app included in this repository:
+For the purpose of this short demo, we can install only the following packages, which are needed to run the snippets and the app included in this repository.
+The first line, installing Linux libraries, is needed because of the *devtools* package being included in the list (*devtools* is a
 ```
+sudo apt-get install curl && sudo apt-get install libcurl4-gnutls-dev && sudo apt-get install libssl-dev
 sudo su
 R
 lapply(c('devtools', 'data.table', 'DT', 'ggplot2', 'jsonlite', 'leaflet', 'shinythemes'), install.packages)